 Search engine optimization (SEO)

 As the term implies, SEO involves optimizing your website so that it ranks highly in search engines.
-There are many facets of SEO, but one important component involves giving proper attention to certain keywords so that your site ranks well in search engines such as Google.
+There are many facets of SEO, but one important component involves optimizing certain keywords so that your site ranks well in search engines such as Google.
 SEO is one of the best ways to increase organic traffic to your website.

-Once you know which keywords you're targeting, make sure you place them in the right places.
+Once you know which keywords you’re targeting, make sure you put them in the right places.
 Focus your SEO efforts on these three areas: